-because MOSAIC MEMORY gives have made Mosaic"#1 you the best ways to boost the power of your Atari' computer.
-Mosaic boosted RAM means that the most advanced programs, games and peripherals designed for the Atari computer will be available for you.
-With MOSAIC MEMORY you'll have every advantage the Atari computer offers you.
+because MOSAIC MEMORY gives best ways to boost the YOUR Atari computer. that the most advanced propower Mosaic boosted grams, games and peripherals designed for the Atari computer will be available for you.
+With MOSAIC MEMORY YOU'II have every advantage the Atari computer offers you.